 7 Possible Causes for Pain Under Your Shoulder Blade

 How often have you felt pain creeping under your shoulder blade?
-Especially since work from home became a new norm.
-Working from almost any room, in a variety of postures has led to a number of people to suffer from pain in the upper back, particularly under the shoulder blade.
-Juggling work at home along with household chores also makes us more likely to ignore the right postures to work in.
+Especially since working from home became a new norm.
+Working from almost any room and various postures have led several people to suffer pain in the upper back, particularly pain under the shoulder blade.
+Juggling work at home and household chores makes us more likely to ignore the correct postures to work in.

-While pain under the shoulder blade may often be due to straining the muscles in the upper back, there may be a number of other causes leading to it.
-To get better relief from pain, it is always a good idea to find out what has been causing the pain under your shoulder blade.
+While pain in the right shoulder blade and left side shoulder blade pain may often be due to straining the muscles in the upper back, several other causes lead to back pain.
+It is always a good idea to find out what has been causing the pain.
 Here are some of those reasons:

-Pain under the shoulder blade often arises from muscles, joints, ligaments, tendons, and even intervertebral discs.
-Here are the musculoskeletal causes for pain under the shoulder blade:
+Pain under the shoulder blade often arises from muscles, joints, ligaments, tendons, and intervertebral discs.
+Here are the musculoskeletal causes of pain:

-Muscle strain at the upper back can happen due to lifting heavy weights or from overuse injuries from overdoing any activity outside of your routine.
-The muscle fibres are loaded beyond their capacity and get injured.
+Muscle strain in the left side shoulder blade pain and right shoulder blade pain can happen due to lifting heavy weights or overuse injuries from overdoing any activity outside your routine.
+The muscle fibers are loaded beyond their capacity and get injured.
 This causes sharp pain and inflammation around and under the shoulder blade.

-A poor posture is one that overloads the spine and puts unequal stress over the structures around the spine.
+A poor posture overloads the spine and puts unequal stress on the structures around the spine.
 Many times, you may have to adopt continuous postures while working.
-You may be working at your desk as an IT professional, or bending continuously while doing your chores.
-A poor posture can overload the muscles of the upper back and cause pain under the shoulder blade.
+You may work at your desk as an IT professional or bend while doing your chores.
+A poor posture can overload the muscles of the upper back and cause pain in the shoulder blades.

-Pain under the shoulder can be caused due to fracture of the shoulder blade.
-The pain may also extend around the shoulder blade, and makes moving the arm painful.
+Fractures can cause pain under the shoulder, right shoulder blade pain and left side shoulder blade pain.
+The pain may also extend around the shoulder blade, making moving the arm pain.

 Cervical Disc Herniation

-Cervical disc herniation causes the 'slipped' disc to put increased pressure on the ligaments, nerves, and muscles of the neck and the upper back.
+Cervical disc herniation causes the 'slipped' disc to put increased pressure on the neck and the upper back's ligaments, nerves, and muscles.
 The pain is often felt under the shoulder blade due to weakened upper back musculature.

 An accident or a fall can cause the shoulder blade and the area around the shoulder to suffer injury.
-An injury from contact sports, or a hit can also cause pain and inflammation around and under the shoulder pain.
+An injury from contact sports or a hit can cause pain and inflammation around and under the shoulder.
 The degree of pain would depend on the mechanism and extent of the injury.

 Though less common than pain in the chest, pain under the shoulder blade may arise from cardiac causes.
-The possible reasons for pain in this area may be a heart attack or myocardial infarction, aortic dissection, or pericarditis.
+The possible reasons for pain in this area may be a heart attack, myocardial infarction, aortic dissection, or pericarditis.

 Pain under the shoulder blade may arise from pulmonary diseases.
-Conditions like pneumothorax or pulmonary embolism may also cause pain around the shoulder blade.
-Lung cancers and Pancoast tumours may also be contributing factors to pain under the shoulder blade.
+Conditions like pneumothorax or pulmonary embolism may also cause pain.
+Lung cancers and Pancoast tumors may also contribute to pain under the shoulder blade.

 Abdominal and pelvic causes

-Causes of pain under the shoulder blade of abdominal and pelvic origin may occur from gastritis, acid reflux, inflammation in the gastrointestinal tract, ectopic pregnancy, or ovarian cyst.
-This type of pain is called referred pain, though unusual in this area, it is still a possibility.
+Causes of abdominal and pelvic origin pain under the shoulder blade may occur from gastritis, acid reflux, inflammation in the gastrointestinal tract, ectopic pregnancy, or ovarian cyst.
+This type of pain is called referred pain, though it is unusual in this area and is still possible.

 Other visceral causes

-Lung cancer, liver cancer, oesophageal cancer, lymphoma, or bone cancer may also lead to pain that may spread to the area under the shoulder blade.
+Lung, liver, oesophageal, lymphoma, or bone cancer may also lead to pain spreading to the area under the shoulder blade.

-Taking short breaks from postures that cause pain help in reducing the strain over the muscles of the upper back.
-Sometimes even taking a day off can ease the inflammation of muscles under the shoulder blade.
+Short breaks from postures that cause pain help reduce the strain on the upper back muscles.
+Sometimes even taking a day off can relieve the pain in the shoulder blades.

 Correct your posture

-Ergonomic changes allow the muscles of the body to work efficiently, without causing any strain.
-Small ergonomic changes to workplaces and household areas go a long way in reducing postural strain.
+To get shoulder blade pain relief and allow the body's muscles to work efficiently without causing any strain.
+Small ergonomic changes to workplaces and household areas go a long way in reducing postural stress.

 Support your back

-Using back supports that help you prop yourself up and keep you in the correct posture will further reduce strain in the upper back.
-Back support not only aligns your spine but also send the right feedback to your brain to reinforce correct posture.
+Using back supports that help you prop yourself up and keep you in the correct posture will further get you to shoulder blade pain relief.
+Back support aligns your spine and sends the proper feedback to your brain to reinforce correct posture.

 Apply a hot or cold pack

-Using a hot or cold pack temporarily reduces any pain or inflammation that occurs due to muscle strain at the upper back.
+Using a hot or cold pack temporarily reduces pain or inflammation due to muscle strain in the upper back.
 Use them for at least ten minutes two to three times a day.

-You can perform basic upper back stretches to relieve any tension in the muscles.
-Performing basic stretches in your routine can also help in preventing muscle strain in the upper back.
+You can perform basic upper back stretches to relieve shoulder blade pain in the muscles.
+Performing basic stretches can also help prevent muscle strain in the upper back.

 Pain in the shoulder blade requires a thorough assessment.
 Seeking treatment is the best way to alleviate pain effectively.